jaideep258/MulticoreAssgn1/README.md

-tree.cpp contains the main code. script.py contains an automated script to test above.
+tree.cpp contains the main code.

+script.py
+Automated the above cases to generate throughput for each run.